lvgl/blog/_posts/2024-03-01-4D-Systems-RGB-board-review.md

 ## Development

-Although 4D Systems provides their own IDE for their HMI products, called Workshop4 IDE, at the time of writing this did not yet fully support their ESP32-based boards.
-Instead, 4D Systems provided me with an Arduino project for testing.
-They have also implemented a driver library for the gen4-ESP32 boards, called GFX4dESP32.
-This can be installed from withing the Arduino IDE, and it includes a []display/touch driver](https://github.com/4dsystems/GFX4dESP32) as well.
+4D Systems provides their own IDE for their HMI products called Workshop 4.
+The IDE fully supports the ESP32-based boards with its own drag & drop style of programming environment.
+4D Systems also provides an []display/touch driver](https://github.com/4dsystems/GFX4dESP32) for Arduino.

-Configuring the board was fairly easy, although the Arduino environment has a number of quirks.
+Configuring the board in Arduino IDE was fairly easy, although the Arduino environment has a number of quirks.

 It is also possible to use Espressif's ESP-IDF 5.2 framework, which is a better choice for serious development, although it has a steeper initial learning curve.